iwr-wasteless/iwr/README.md

 sizes, but still charge a flat rate per week in proportion to the bin's capacity.

-The problem has been addressed in rural municipalities in Denmark, in cities in Germany, and in Sweden [[1]( http://ec.europa.eu/environment/waste/studies/pdf/financingmuncipalwaste_management.pdf)].
+The problem has been addressed in rural municipalities in Denmark, in Sweden, and in Germany [[1]( http://ec.europa.eu/environment/waste/studies/pdf/financingmuncipalwaste_management.pdf)].

 ##### Denmark

-A weight-based kerbside collection scheme as used in Danish municipalities would work best for single-unit dwellings, while refer to the German projects in cities below for multiple-unit dwellings.

 In Denmark, residents may request an electronic lock for their bin, but few have been requested [[1, p.
 16](